Fredrick-Kakembo/docAlign/README.md

 # docAlign
-This repository contains code the docAlign pipeline, a Nextflow and Docker Version of MMSeq2 software tools for searching  and clustering huge protein and nucleotide sequence sets.
+This repository contains code of the docAlign pipeline, a Nextflow and Docker Version of MMSeq2 software tools for searching  and clustering huge protein and nucleotide sequence sets.

 ## Description of the files:
 - `docAlign.nf` - Nextflow pipeline implemeting the protein sequence search and alignment to a database